 I turn pages.

 In the back of my van sit garbage bags full of blankets, pillows, and clothes our family just received for free from the kids’ grandparents’ church.
 Brand-new stuff that didn’t sell.
 Items donated to the church for its mission operation in Mexico.
 The church had so much it offered leftovers to local people who needed them.
 We don’t need them.
 We have blankets and bed sheets and clothes.
-But our rental home is still furnished with the old donations we received when we came back from Zalaam; those kindly given items–some used, some gifted new–to our family of six.
-Now, right behind me, we have a second set of everything.
-Including clothes.
-Sitting right there.
-Bags of it.
+But our rental home is still furnished with the old donations–kindly given items, some used, some new–we received when we came back from Zalaam and were homeless.

 “Excuse me,” he whines through the passenger window.